techbjunks/stock-market-dashboard/frontend-stock-dashboard/Improvement.md

         - Canary Analysis Mechanism can be used with the help of this , active traffic re routing
     - JS Code Splitting / Bundle creation
     - Relative path across project , we can use alias for that
+    - Segregate Search Functionality , list specificaly functionality if more such functionalities are there
+    - Discuss state caching while doing navigation
+        - navigate("/details", { state: { stock_details: "AAPL" } });
+        As it is a stock application we need to be careful about the data logic , as it can update very effectively
     - E2E Test Suite / Snapshot testing can be incorporated.
         - E2E we can consider Playwright or Pupeteer
     - ESLint configuration for standard code delivery